 Off the Page: Everything But the Medicine

-Join us and Lucy O'Hagan to celebrate her memoir Everything But the Medicine (Massey University Press 2025), a candid insight into the life and work of a general practitioner.
+Join Lucy O'Hagan to celebrate her memoir Everything But the Medicinea candid insight into the life and work of a general practitioner.
+Lucy will talk, read from her book and create a conversation about the important things that are needed in a room with a doctor.

 Wise, candid, brave and moving, this superbly written memoir by a New Zealand GP is reminiscent of the warm wisdom and humanity of the American physician and writer Atul Gawande.